This article was last updated on 25/09/2023

-When it comes to our finances there are a number of decisions we have to make, including which savings account to choose or how to budget each month.
+When it comes to our finances there are often decisions we have to make.
+From which savings account to choose to how to budget each month.
 The amount of money we invest for our future, whether that be in a property or a pension, is another common debate.

-Many people in the UK aspire to own a property and, for some, they want their property (or properties) to eventually fund their retirement.
-But recent data from the National Institute for Economic and Social Research (NIESR) suggests that those with a mortgage to pay off, are paying less into their pensions and ultimately end up with less retirement income than those who don’t own a property.
+Many people in the UK aspire to own a property.
+For some, they want their property (or properties) to eventually fund their retirement.
+Recent data suggests those with a mortgage to pay off are paying less into their pensions.
+They also end up with less retirement income than those who don’t own a property.
 So with this in mind, should you ever sacrifice one to pay more into the other?

 A challenging property market

-The question of investing in property or pension has long existed and whichever side you sit on, with the current economic climate and a challenging property market, your priorities may have changed.
-Homeowners that are currently tackling the recent mortgage rate increases, are having to consider whether to up their payments.
-And for those who are yet to join the property ladder, the rising cost of living‘s impacting their ability to save for a decent house deposit.
+The question of investing in property or pension has long existed.
+With the current property market, your priorities may have changed.
+Homeowners who are tackling mortgage rate increases are having to consider whether to up their payments.
+And for those who are yet to join the property ladder?
+The rising cost of living‘s impacting their ability to save for a decent house deposit.

 Former CMO at Habito; Abba Newbery says: “For most people, the struggle is to get on the property ladder in the first place.”

 Unfortunately, as everyday prices rise so does the cost of retiring.
-In January 2023, the Pensions & Lifetime Savings Association (PLSA) updated their Retirement Living Standards.
-This report, first published in 2019, shows retirees what their lifestyle could look like at three different income levels, ranging from minimum to comfortable.
-And as of 2023, the cost of retiring has increased across the board with the amount you’d need to achieve a minimum standard of living rising by nearly 20%.
+The Pensions and Lifetime Savings Association (PLSA) recently reported that the cost of retiring has increased across the board.
+According to their Retirement Living Standards, the amount you’d need to achieve a minimum standard of living has risen by nearly 20%.

 So, with the current cost of living and mortgage rates rising coupled with the need for an increased focus on saving for retirement, there’s much to consider.